From Space to Place: Business Feng Shui for a Yoga Studio in the Algarve

 Inspiration — and Strategic Support for Businesses

-And sometimes, that begins with an Instagram story — and grows into a beautiful concept that supports not only harmony, but the direction of a business.
+Sometimes, a Feng Shui journey begins with an Instagram story - or a feeling, that something in the space could flow better.
+And from there it grows into a beautiful concept that supports not only harmony, but the purpose and the vision of a business.